pablocollazoc/microflow/index.md

 # **Quality gate status:**

-***Not passed*** :x:

-Quality gate conditions do not passed.
-Some of these conditions were not acquired:
+***Passed*** :heavy_check_mark:

+All conditions passed:
+- No blocker issues
-- Code coverage is less than 80%
+- Code coverage is greater than 80%
+- Duplicated lines is less than 3%
 -
-Duplicated lines is greater than 3%
-- Maintainability rating is worse than A
+Maintainability rating is A
-- Reliability rating is worse than A
+- Reliability rating is A
--
-Security hotspots reviewed is less than 100%
+- Security hotspots reviewed is 100%
-- Security rating is worse than A
+- Security rating is A

 # **Technical debt:** 3h 29min